 Internal decorations Visually inspected.
-Mainly painted plaster and joinery.

-Cellars None. --------- -------
+Wallpaper, paint and timber panel linings.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.

-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located in the entrance hall.
+Gas There is no mains gas supply.
+The property has a private oil supply with bulk storage tank located in the rear garden. [ Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located in an external inspection box.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
+There is a PVC cold water storage tank located in the roof void.
+The sanitary arrangements comprise a four piece white suite in the bath/shower room and a two piece white suite in the ground floor cloakroom.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipe work.
-The sanitary arrangements comprise a four piece white suite within the main bath/shower room and three piece white suite in the en suite shower room.
-Heating and hot water Accessible parts of the system were visually inspected apart ting and hot water from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
+The property has a system of oil fired central heating via radiators.
+The boiler is located in the external boiler store and also provides hot water.
+We were advised the hot water storage tank is located in an eaves cupboard off the study.
+There is an older style electric night storage heater in the dining room which may be disused.